Navigating the Middle East Conflict: Strategic Insights for Businesses

 Strategic actions:

-Build flexibility into capital allocation plans
+Build flexibility into capital allocation plans.

-Identify high-risk dependencies (technological, resource-based, or regulatory)
+Identify high-risk dependencies (technological, resource-based, or regulatory).

-Engage in structured scenario‑planning for rapid change
+Engage in structured scenario-planning for rapid change.

-6. Upgrade Corporate Affairs and Government Engagement
+Upgrading Corporate Affairs and Government Engagement

 McKinsey notes that companies increasingly operate in a world where political risk directly affects market access, supply chains, and regulatory expectations.
 Corporate affairs teams must be equipped to navigate this complexity.